 The Avengers collection of exclusive pop art prints is available for a limited-time only.

 Patrick Macnee, who sadly passed away in June 2015, was a unique actor who had charm and a cheeky twinkle in his eye, with the manners of the most polite British gentleman yet believability as a spy which no doubt came from his military background in the Royal Navy.

 An accomplished equal to Steed, Honor Blackman led the way on British television in the 1960s as Dr Cathy Gale, a woman who could take on villains in a traditionally male role.
 The story goes that the part was originally written for a man but with no time to adjust the scripts, Honor Blackman pioneered the first strong female character on British TV.

 Stylish, elegant, and with idiosyncratic pronunciation, Diana Rigg is a true one-off who could captivate an audience by reading the phone book.

 The international influence of Diana Rigg as Emma Peel should not be underestimated.
 Whilst the cast and crew have since stated they didn’t realise the impact a female co-lead would have at the time, seeing Diana Rigg take the role of an independent woman to another level after Honor Blackman was globally ground-breaking.

 Whilst Mrs Peel’s departure upset devotees of the character, Tara King secured her own fans who fell for her ever-changing hair and outfits, as well as her resourcefulness.

-Innovative at the time and enthralling to this day, with one of the best, if not THE best TV theme music of all time, composed by Laurie Johnson, The Avengers have inspired this new exclusive collection of pop art by Art & Hue.
+Innovative at the time and enthralling to this day, with one of the best, if not THE best TV theme music of all time, composed by Laurie Johnson, The Avengers have inspired this exclusive collection of pop art by Art & Hue.
 Take a look at the art prints below.